RCushmaniii/my-guitar-tabs/README.md

 # Guitar Sample Store - Landing Page

 A modern, responsive landing page for selling guitar sample packs.
-Built as a portfolio project showcasing clean design, SEO best practices, and modern web development techniques.
+Developed by **Robert Cushman** as a portfolio project for student **Brian Camacho** (guitarist and web developer), showcasing clean design, SEO best practices, and modern web development techniques.

 ## 🎸 Project Overview

-This is a single-page e-commerce landing page for "Sylvester" guitar samples by Brian Camacho.
+This is a single-page e-commerce landing page for "Sylvester" guitar samples by Brian Camacho (guitarist, producer, and sample maker).
 The page features:

 - **Product showcase** with audio preview
 - **PayPal integration** for payments